mrudowski/nxExp/apps/zen-gardens/README.md

 #### Palette
 - we cannot mix tile sets
+- display size and other globals from selected tileSet
 - ✅ images + meta desc file
 - full of blocks
 - ✅ with names (in tooltips)